VonBandersnatch/disproject/README.md

     - Select the name of the party in the dropdown (SELECT UNIQUE)
     - Optional: Select to see only votes for or against
     - Optional: Enter a search string to filter to bills only containing the string.
 (Using REGEX)
 * This will display the final bills voted on by the selected party, including any optional filters.
+* Certain parties, e.g. those from Greenland or a party without active mandates, may appear with empty voting records.

 # Technical Requirements:
-* Windows platform
+* Windows platform required.
+To try on macOS/Linux:
+    - Set port to 5001 in docker-compose.yml
+    - Change web enviroment in docker-compose.yml to:
+        - POSTGRES_USER='postgres'
+        - POSTGRES_PASSWORD='123'
+        - POSTGRES_HOST='database'
+    - Wrap database connection statements in try statements if necessary
+    - Allow entrypoint.sh access by running: "chmod +x entrypoint.sh"
 * Git installed
 * Docker installed
 * Python installed